Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 This curriculum will use PostgreSQL for the following reasons:

 - Free and open-source
-- Compatibility with a number of platforms where we can share our projects, many of which also natively support Flask.
+- Compatibility with a number of app-deployment platforms where we can share our projects, many of which also natively support Flask (a Python package used to build web applications).
 - It is easy to install on macOS

 ### !callout-secondary